albertgassol1/logo-detector/README.md

 ## Inference
-A trained FastRCNN model can be downloaded [here](https://drive.google.com/file/d/1c-N008jM6fUR1zWdoTu5wxYPkKEVNNmc/view?usp=sharing).
+A trained FasterRCNN model can be downloaded [here](https://drive.google.com/file/d/1c-N008jM6fUR1zWdoTu5wxYPkKEVNNmc/view?usp=sharing).

 This project provides an inferencing script which also has the option to compute metrics (IoU and mAP) if ground truth labels are provided.